Issue #4: Dimensional Dispatch

 Text → 3D Models get materials

-new paper called MATLABER from the Shanghai AI Laboratory 2S-Lab and Nanyang Technological University improves text to 3D models by adding in materials to the equation.
+A new paper called MATLABER from the Shanghai AI Laboratory 2S-Lab and Nanyang Technological University improves text to 3D models by adding in materials to the equation.
 Until now, text-to-3D generation has struggled to recover high fidelity object materials.
 This paper leverages a novel latent BRDF auto-encoder for material generation and allows objects created with the model to reflect light, have proper metallic reflections and other characteristics we expect from 3D models.

 Midjourney introduces inpainting